ddist/FTSP_PSO/README.md

 # Particle Swarm Optimization (PSO) for the Field Technician Scheduling Problem (FTSP)
 Implements a flexible PSO solver for the FTSP.
 Includes the necesary config files to use ParamILS for parameter tuning.

+The implementation follows [this](https://drive.google.com/open?id=0B8z7-_lhSCqvdmxFcU82cmpZTE0) paper, and together make up for the final evaluation of the Advance AI Course.

 #### Topologies
 - Global